-As part of the conference, we are delighted to be offering the opportunity for delegates to engage with the VI Charity Sector Partnership workstreams on Friday 26 November 2021.
+As part of the conference, we were delighted to offer the opportunity for delegates to engage with the VI Charity Sector Partnership workstreams.

-The overall aim of the session is to enable sight loss sector colleagues to engage with and contribute to each of the workstreams.
-Each workstream is at a different stage of development, therefore, the structure of the sessions will vary.
-After the conference, the outcome from the sessions will shape and influence the development of the workstreams with continued feedback through the Visionary Members Consultative Group and Visionary Members and Partners Consultative Group.
+The overall aim of the sessions was to enable sight loss sector colleagues to engage with and contribute to each of the workstreams.
+Each workstream is at a different stage of development, therefore, the structure of the sessions varied.
+The outcome from the sessions will shape and influence the development of the workstreams with continued feedback through the Visionary Members Consultative Group and Visionary Members and Partners Consultative Group.

 Crisis Response Plan

 The COVID-19 pandemic impacted negatively on the lives of people who are blind, partially sighted or at risk of sight loss, particularly in the early days when their needs were not necessarily considered by governments or service providers such as supermarkets.
 This affected people when accessing transport, basic supplies and health and social care services.
 In response, sight loss charities were approached by their beneficiaries to provide accessible information and guidance on how the pandemic restrictions applied to them and for advice about specific concerns.
 Through this experience partners of the VI Partnership have recognised the need for a joined-up plan to ensure we are able to respond quickly in the event of any future crisis.

 This session allowed delegates the opportunity to find out more about the Crisis Response Plan.
 In addition, welcomed suggestions on other potential scenarios and how partners can improve collaborative working when responding.

 Mental Health and Well-being